matgat/lltool/readme.md

 ### Limitations
 The following limitations are introduced to maximize efficiency:

-* The program assumes well formed projects
+* Project files are assumed well formed
-* Line breaks won't be converted: if the external libraries and the project file use a different end of line character sequence, the resulting file will contain mixed line breaks
+* Line breaks won't be converted: if the external libraries and the project file use a different convention, the resulting file will contain mixed line breaks
 * plclib content won't be reindented (see `plclib-indent`)